sakaicontrib/iclicker/README.md

 Features
 --------
 Students
-   * Register and manage their remotes and i>clicker GO registrations from within Sakai Instructors
+   * Register and manage their remotes from within Sakai Instructors
    * View reports within Sakai showing the status of student registrations in their classes
    * Download their Sakai roster and registrations directly into i>grader